The key ingredients to a better blockchain, Part III: Community

 What an engaged community looks like.
 Web3 Summit 2019.
 Photo by the author.

-This is part three in a multi-part series on the key ingredients to a better blockchain.
+[This is part of a multi-part series on the key ingredients to a better blockchain.
 I recommend starting with part one, Tech and Protocol.
+See the full list of articles in the series.]

 Nearly every blockchain project invokes the term “community” from time to time, but not every project takes the time to think about community or invests in building a robust community that is values-aligned and feels that they have a meaningful voice and a stake in the network’s success.
 Indeed, the essential difference between a blockchain and a database is community: in the most fundamental sense, a blockchain is a database that’s managed by an incentivized community.
 Without such a community, the project would be better run as a private company with a centralized database.